 Line 2c.
-WORK OPPORTUNITY CREDIT AND EMPOWERMENT ZONE CREDIT DEDUCTION: Enter on this line the amount of salaries and wages expense deduction directly related to claiming the Work Opportunity credit or Empowerment Zone credit.
+WORK OPPORTUNITY CREDIT AND EMPOWERMENT ZONE CREDIT DEDUCTIONS: Enter on this line the amount of salaries and wages expense deduction directly related to claiming the Work Opportunity credit or Empowerment Zone credit.
 These amounts are reported on federal Form 5884, line 2 or Form 8844, line 2.
 The amount from Form 8844 will also include wages related to the Renewal Community credit.

 Line 2d.
 INCOME NOT TAXABLE UNDER THE CONSTITUTION OF MAINE OR THE U.S.: Enter income this state is prohibited from taxing under the Constitution or laws of the United States or the Constitution of the State of Maine, to the extent included in federal taxable income.
-The amount must not otherwise be deducted and must be decreased by any expenses incurred in the production of that income to the extent that these expenses are deductible in determining federal taxable income.
+The amount must not have otherwise been removed from federal taxable income and must be decreased by expenses incurred in the production of that income to the extent that the expenses are deductible in determining federal taxable income.
 Attach a worksheet detailing the amount claimed on this line.